JEvan234/SportsInnovationHackathon/README.md

 # 2025 Sports Innovation Hackathon
-The goal of this hackathon was to research and develop a solution to a problem within ~36 hours in one of three general catagories: <br>
+The goal of this hackathon was to research and develop a solution to a problem within ~36 hours in one of three general catagories:
 -Fan Engagement
 -Gameday Operations
 -Athlete Experience